Top

 Understanding Prenuptial Agreements: What You Need to Know

 Unfortunately, prenups sometimes have an unfair reputation for stirring up unnecessary negativity before a wedding and a false perception of enabling the wealthy to take advantage of prospective spouses with smaller assets and less bargaining savvy.
-In reality, prenups can be beneficial to couples from all walks of life and encourage candid discussions about issues that most couples don’t anticipate going into a marriage.
+In reality, prenups can benefit couples from all walks of life and encourage candid discussions about issues that most couples don’t anticipate going into a marriage.
 If done the right way, there will also be detailed financial disclosures before couples sign a prenup, allowing them to negotiate with full transparency and avoid surprises down the road.
+This level of transparency often strengthens the foundation of the marriage by promoting open financial communication from the start.

 Reasons to Consider a Prenuptial Agreement for Your Marriage